 The key thing is to identify the celebrities and influencers that are likely to be most suited to your brand.
 The Handbook VIP allows you to identify the celebrities and influencers that fit with your brand through allowing you to search by profession but also to identify the celebrities audience, who are these people that are searching for a ‘set celebrity’ what are their interests, where do they live.
 If for example you are a travel business or travel brand, and you are interested in a set influencer you ensure that influencers audience is also interested in travel.
 The Handbook VIP gives you this detailed break down by key demographics.

 The more celebrities and influencers you write to, the better your chance of a productive outcome.
 If you have not heard back, you can always follow up – doing this via phone conversation or even a handwritten letter generally yields the best results.
-Remember that celebrities and their agents are being constantly bombarded with products and letters, so do not despair if you do not immediately get a response.
+Remember that celebrities and their agents are being constantly bombarded with PRs.

 1)Get to know the celebrity or influencer